intertect/intertect/src/content/lesson_3/part_5.md

-# Part 5: Write Back (WB)
+# Part 5: Writeback (WB)
 We've made it to the end of pipelining!
-Unlike the previous stage of the pipeline, there is no conditional execution of instructions here: we simply want to store the results of our execution stage at this point (if necessary)!
-This should be straightforward, so we'll just let you get to it.
+This stage is perhaps the simplest of them all, especially now that you've got four under your belt.
+In the writeback stage, you'll just be writing a value from some previous pipeline stage into the destination register you've been passing through latches this whole time.

 # Your Task
 Given the information you passed along from the MEM stages, determine where to write the results, if at all.
 Some notes to keep in mind:

 - Remember that the writes you did for memory were over values stored as an array, whereas the register writeback will only have a single value to be stored
+- If you had a memory read as the last instruction, you still have to write the result back.

 # Latch API Reference
 This is left here as a reference to refer to: